 1. What are the most in-demand skills for hosting that should be featured on a candidate’s resume? -

 Hiring managers typically look for previous experience in a customer service-oriented role, particularly within the hospitality industry.
 However, any examples of dealing with the public or managing situations under pressure can be relevant.
-Achievements that demonstrate the ability to work as part of a team, resolve customer complaints effectively, or manage multiple tasks concurrently will stand out.
+Achievements demonstrating the ability to work as part of a team, resolve customer complaints effectively, or manage multiple tasks concurrently will stand out.

-4. What advice would you give a hosting candidate about their job search?-
+4. What advice would you give a hosting candidate about their job search? -

 Frequently Asked Questions: Host and Hostess Resume Examples and Advice

-What are common action verbs for host and hostess resumes?-
+What are common action verbs for host and hostess resumes? -

 The following verbs list will help you brainstorm and write about the various ways you’ve made an impact in your service-industry experience: